michel-de-almeida/SolanaWeb3-OutSystems/README.md

 ```
 The generated file will appear in the /dist/ folder.

 Once generated, import it under the 'Scripts' section of your reactive or mobile app and reference it on the page you need the functionality on.
-The 'RequireScript' client action can also be used but my slow down the app and use exessive network resources due  to the size of the script.
+The 'RequireScript' client action can also be used but my slow down the app and use excessive network resources due  to the size of the script.
 A non-iife approach would have to be taken if you wish to do that effectively.

 Feel free to fork this repo or create a pull request to make changes that you think would benefit the project!